 Reducing consumption and waste is relevant to all our focus areas but is most visible in our material goods.
 We support all of the six R's: Refuse, Reduce, Re-purpose, Reuse, Repair and Recycle.
+Adopting zero waste habits and connecting with utilizing local recycling systems can reduce the amount of waste that heads to the landfill.

 All these focus areas come together in larger complex regional issues - such as sustainable land use, social equity, and climate change - that affect the way in which people live together and a community's collective impact on the natural world.
+We support intersectional environmentalism to solve the many pressing issues of our time that so desperately need attention.

 In an attempt to build awareness of organized initiatives and informal, distributed efforts being undertaken today in San Marcos to make our community sustainable, Sustainable San Marcos hosts the Sustainable Infrastructure in San Marcos, TX mapping effort.